ananya12k/Docker/README.md

 ## Docker Orchestration

 Docker orchestration is the part that helps us to manage multiple containers.
-It helps us to manage multiple containers in multiple machines.
-It helps us to manage multiple containers in multiple machines in multiple environments.
-It helps us to manage multiple containers in multiple machines in multiple environments in multiple clouds.
+It helps us to manage multiple containers in multiple machines in multiple environments in multiple clouds. s.
 - Docker Swarm
 - Kubernetes

 ## Docker Registry

-Docker registry is the part that helps us to store docker images.
+Docker registry is the part that helps us to store Docker images.
 It is the part that helps us to store the boxes.
-It is the part that helps us to store the containers.
+It is the part that helps us store the containers.
 It is the part that helps us to store the apps.
 It is the part that helps us to store the apps in the containers.
 It is the part that helps us to store the apps in the boxes.

 - Docker Hub
 - Docker Registry

 ## Docker Client

-Docker client is the part that helps us to interact with docker.
+Docker client is the part that helps us to interact with Docker.
 It is the part that helps us to interact with the docker engine.
 It is the part that helps us to interact with the docker runtime.
 It is the part that helps us to interact with the docker orchestration.
 It is the part that helps us to interact with the docker registry.
 It is the part that helps us to interact with the docker hub.
 It is the part that helps us to interact with the docker registry.

 ## Docker Hub